• Share this on:

 4. What are the prices for fresh strawberries?

-Supply and demand
+Seasonal supply and demand

 Strawberry prices fluctuate throughout the year.
-Prices are lowest when there is an abundant local supply, roughly as early as February until mid-summer in July or August.
+Prices are lowest when there is an abundant local supply, roughly as early as February–March until mid-summer in July or August.
 During the peak season, promotions in supermarkets – with deals like 2 for the price of 1 – push large amounts of strawberries into the market.
-Retail prices can go as low as €4/kg, which means that suppliers have to accept prices of between €1 and €2/kg, while at the same time quality strawberries can still be sold for €4/kg at wholesale level elsewhere.
+Retail prices can go as low as €4–6/kg, which means that the farm price drops to €1.50 to €2.50/kg.

 The highest import prices are achieved in November and December, when local supply is at its lowest and additional import is needed to fulfil the demand in mainly luxury segments.
-Prices for greenhouse-grown strawberries from the Netherlands and Belgium can go up in wholesale(!) price to €10/kg in the winter months, which makes import an attractive alternative.
+Depending on the package size, peak retail prices for strawberries reach €10–16/kg.
+Producer prices for greenhouse-grown strawberries from the Netherlands and Belgium can reach €8/kg in the winter months.
+This makes importing an attractive alternative.

-Local vs import
+Local versus import

 Price difference between origins and destinations

 Quality plays an important role in price setting.
 For example, strawberries from the Netherlands were valued much higher than strawberries from Spain.
 For non-European exporters, quality is even more important because they lose the advantage of a locally cultivated strawberry, which often has the preference.
-Quality not only ensures that you’ll get an acceptable price for your product, but it is your entry card into the European market.

 Price breakdown